 The real 'Whisky Galore'

 ‘Whisky Galore’, the 1949 Ealing Studios film, was called‘Tight Little Island’ when released in the USA.
 Much of it was filmed on nearby Barra.
-(There was also a remake released in 2016.)
+(There was also a remake released in 2017 - read my blog post about the new version.)
 It was based on Sir Compton Mackenzie’s 1947 novel and in turn, as many people know, based on a real event – the wreck of the SS Politician in February 1941.
 Bound for Jamaica and the USA with mixed cargo, the skipper mistook his position in poor weather – he was trying to pass south of the island chain but instead ended up at the east end of the shallow Sound of Eriskay between the island and its larger northerly neighbour, South Uist.

 The picture here shows the general area, looking east, with the end of South Uist on the left.

 The locals rescued all of the crew and quickly learned that there were around 264,000 bottles of whisky aboard the vessel.
 The upshot was the ‘liberation’ of c 24,000 of them and the eventual imprisonment of several islanders.
 The Customs authorities eventually dynamited the cargo to remove further temptation!
 So it really wasn't quite as jolly as it appears in the 1949 classic movie.

 What to do on Eriskay if it's raining